 Eve should have hurried to Adam to tell him that something was out of order in the garden.
 They could have consulted God on what to do about that snake.
 Lucifer could have been evicted from the planet.
 The Forbidden Tree would have always been there to provide a choice about serving God, but Man would not have been so susceptible to temptation through weakness of flesh.

 In spite of being tempted by Eve, Adam had the ability to refuse her temptation and to wait for God to restore her to him in due season.
 He refused to wait.
 Innocents have suffered because the nature of sin is that it harms everything within its reach, whether it deserves to suffer or not.

 Lucifer suggested to Eve that God was lying when He said that she and Adam would surely die if they ate the fruit of that tree.
-He wanted her to think that God was holding out on them, that they could be equal to Him, and not dependent on Him in any way.
+He wanted her to think that they could be equal to God and not dependent on Him in any way.
 Eve got to thinking that she would like to make some decisions that were entirely her own, and do things just to see what would happen, rather than take God's word for it that it would have bad results.

 She turned to look more carefully at the fruit.
 It looked lush and smelled so delicious – not at all bitter like the fruit of the Tree of Life.
 Her mouth watered as she thought about how sweet it would taste.
 It must have been a ruse on God's part to strike the Tree of Life as a warning to keep them away from the Forbidden Tree.

 As soon as she took a bite of the fruit, she knew that she had made a big mistake.
 Far from becoming more like God, the glory that was on her faded completely away and she felt death enter into her body's cells, though it worked a lot slower on her body than what it is able to do to modern Man in his extensively depleted biological state.